dwils0n/react-black-jack/README.md

 This is an example of the classic Black Jack Card Game built in React using Redux

 ### Start the app
-Make sure you have node and npm installed for more infor visit (https://nodejs.org/en/)<br/>
+Make sure you have node and npm installed for more info visit (https://nodejs.org/en/)<br/>
 Run `npm install` to make sure all dependencies are met<br/>
 To start the app run `npm start` from the dir<br/>
 To run the tests `npm test` from the dir<br/>